-They produce lower sound output while you practice, so that do not annoy parents, sisters, brothers, but mainly you do not bother your neighbors.
+They produce lower sound output while you practice, so that does not annoy parents, sisters, or brothers, but mainly you do not bother your neighbors.
 Below I provide 5 drum practice pad brands, which we have selected after many hours of research and testing (over 15 hours).

 Note that we had the pads in a room with the door closed.
 So, this shows that the pads can work in a home.
 We also had the pads at the minimum sound output from our speakers.

 Sabian Quiet Tone – 10-inch Drum Pad

 The Sabian Quiet Tone is the best drum pad for beginners because it replicates the real experience better than others.

 This practice drum pad has a real head and a rear rim.
 Also, it can be mounted on a stand or snare basket.

 Why do you need the best drum practice pad?